top of page

 My papaw was one of 13 children.
 One of his brothers and 3 of his sisters moved back to the family farm to help care for their aging parents and look after the animals.
 Their parents were gone before I was born, but we got to visit the farm regularly, have family reunions there, and see the legacy they built, and it was magical.

 I always looked forward to the unexpected trips out to the farm with my papaw.
 He & my mamaw took care of me after school while my parents worked and my sister had basketball practice.
-Some days we stayed local and would tend to his bees and deliver some of his raw honey to small business owners (just as a gift- he loved saying hello.)
+Some days we stayed local and would tend to his bees and deliver some of his raw honey to small business owners (just as a gift- because he loved stopping in to say hello.)
 Other days we would venture over to the family pecan farm.
-We mainly just collected the pecans that had fallen to the ground; he said they would go bad before the workers had a chance to harvest them.
+We mainly just collected the pecans that had fallen to the ground because he said they would go bad before they could be harvested.
 We would fill a bucket and head back home.
 I learned a lot about life from watching him live his.

 Warmest regards,